Back to Articles

 Author Tom Roberts

-Shock testing is critical when a piece of equipment must survive concussive, sudden impact, or high acceleration events.
+Shock testing is critical to ensuring equipment will survive sudden impact or high acceleration transient shock.
 To test equipment against complex shock events, engineers often employ the shock response spectrum (SRS).
 The SRS uses a mathematical model to synthesize a shock pulse that simulates a transient event on a shaker.

-As with sine and random vibration testing, engineers want their SRS test profile to reflect the field environment as closely as possible.
-This likeness helps to ensure that test levels are sufficient and there will not be unexpected failures post-production.
-While synthetic response spectrums are standard, engineers can convert a time-history file to an SRS for a test profile comparable to the field.
+Similarly to sine and random vibration testing, engineers want their SRS test profile to reflect the end-use environment (EUE) as closely as possible.
+This likeness helps confirm that the test levels are sufficient and unexpected failures post-production are unlikely.

 Recordings in Place of Synthetic Waveforms

-Fortunately, engineers can modify field recordings to meet or exceed a specified SRS.
-This approach generates a time waveform like the recorded environment with a similar frequency response function.
+In VibrationVIEW, engineers can modify field recordings to meet or exceed a specified SRS.
+This method of test generation results in a time waveform reflective of the EUE with a similar frequency response function.

 Enveloping Recordings